kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 )
 ```

-Please note that the YOLO file format also includes the path root to the assets, and also the `train`, `val` and `test` subfolders.
+Please note that a standard YOLO file format should also include the path root to the assets, and also the `train`, `val` and `test` subfolders.
 Since this is up to the ML engineer or Data scientist which data goes where, we do not provide this layout.

 ### COCO format